Guidebook Updates for ‘Rick Steves Scandinavian & Northern European Cruise Ports’

 • Shuttle buses from the Oslo ferry terminal to the city are now marked Banegård or Nørreport.
 The Banegård bus drops you at Banegårdspladsen — in front of the main train station, near Tivoli, recommended hotels, and the start of Rick's "Copenhagen City Walk."

-• Because of changes to the bus system, buses #14, #1A and #6A are no longer useful.
+• Because of changes to the bus system, buses #14, #1A and #6A are no longer useful to most visitors.

 Stockholm